jszychowskilaba/furniture-manufacturing/README.md

   ```

 - **Responses:**
-  - 201 Created.
+  - 204 No Content.
 The material has been created and stored in DB.
   - 400 Bad Request.
-(Missing argument).
 Response body with a JSON informative message.
   - 401 Unauthorized.
 (Invalid authentication token).
 Response body with a JSON informative message.
   - 409 Conflict.
 (Internal code already used in another material).
 Response body with a JSON informative message.
   - 500 Internal Server Error.
 Response body with a JSON informative message.